laura-arch/walkies-client/README.md

 #### Backend

 Our backend and client were split up in two seperate files and were two seperate Git repositories.
-We built a CRUD API to store our User and Dog data.
+We built a CRUD API to let users create dogs/users and to store our User and Dog data.
 During our process, we didn't use dummy data - rather we opted to upload testing data via apps like Insomnia or Postman.
 Our backend consists of User schema, Dog schema, middleware for authorization and error handling, a router, and of course, controllers - which held the functions and logic for our API to work.
 For example:

 ```
 // create / list your dog